Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Filtered Kanban
 ```````````````

 Your Kanban can be filtered using the public reports of its tracker.
-For instance, let's imagine you want to setup a filter showing the current user
-which are the tasks he has to realize.
+For instance, let's imagine you want to setup a filter showing the tasks assigned to the current user accessing the Kanban.
 To do so, you have to:

 1. Define a public report (ex: ``assigned_to = MYSELF()``)
 2. Go back to your Kanban